llm-bible/llm-bible.github.io/_publications/shandilya2024taco.markdown

 bibkey: shandilya2024taco
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.13035"}
-tags: ['Agentic', 'Efficiency and Optimization', 'Model Architecture', 'Reinforcement Learning', 'RAG', 'GPT', 'Pretraining Methods', 'Transformer', 'Prompting', 'Applications']
+tags: ['Transformer', 'Agentic', 'GPT', 'Efficiency and Optimization', 'Applications', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods', 'Prompting']
 ---
 The increasing prevalence of large language models (LLMs) such as GPT-4 in various applications has led to a surge in the size of prompts required for